NisreenAmir/SQL.retail.sales.project/README.md

 **2. Customer Count:** Find out how many unique customers are in the dataset.

 **3. Category Count:** Identify all unique product categories in the dataset.

-Null Value Check: Check for any null values in the dataset and delete records with missing data.
+**4. Null Value Check:** Check for any null values in the dataset and delete records with missing data.